 Dinsmore & Shohl is pleased to announce 17 of its attorneys were recently named “Best Lawyers®2019 “Lawyer of the Year.”

 When it hired outside lawyers to represent it in lawsuits against the opioid industry, Harris County agreed to pay a contingency fee of 35%, more than double the rate in Dallas County and equal to the highest in the state.

-MOUNDSVILLE — An insured Kentucky business is suing a liability insurer, alleging breach of an insurance contract and breach of duty.
+MOUNDSVILLE — A Moundsville property owner is suing a demolition business, alleging breach of contract and unjust enrichment.